brucezztong/ZZTong-Prefabs/README.txt

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

 I don't know, but I'm going to assert I think it works as a server-side only modlet.
+This modlet adds POI files and makes a few XML additions.

 The advice I get from more experienced POI developers is that all of a modlet's POIs need to be installed on the client-side.
 Please let me know if your testing reveals something conclusive.
 I don't want to be spreading incorrect information.